bikesh-maharjan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   It is used whenever you are using route just so you can get access to its matched object. you can access a match without rendering a route which is done by passing it the location argument.

 1. How would you explain form validation to someone who has never programmed before?

+Validation means you are validing whether the input you typed in are correct and if you are fowlling the direction it asks you to complete the form.
+It is a process of checking that the values in your form's input fields are met with expecations

 1. In 1-2 sentences, define end to end testing.

+End to end testing is used in the application from the start to finish.
+It is checking all the necessary components are working or not. and the purpose of this testing is to simulate the real user scenario and validate the system.

 ## Instructions